LoyolaChicagoCS/gradhandbook/source/policy/regulations.rst

 The CPT can be tied to an academic course in either of two ways.
 You get a |gpd| signature on the CPT application differently in the two cases. *Be sure to fill out the form except for the |gpd| signature and date* *before looking for a signature!* Do not leave the |gpd| to guess which of the two options you want:

 * You can take the Comp 499 course specifically for :ref:`internships`, with the regular tuition charge per credit.
 Get the form with your MOU and job offer to the |gpd|, and the |gpd| will get the application completed and forwarded to the OIP with the job offer.
-* For no extra tuition you can generally tie it to a course you are already planning to take it.
+* For no extra tuition, you can generally tie it to a course you are already planning to take.
 There is a section of the CPT application for this.
 You can pair the internship with a course in the same semester, *or pair a Fall course* and an internship in the *previous Summer*.
 If you do the no-extra-tuition option, you can work but you *get no further credit toward graduation*. *You may need to send the CPT form and job offer to the OIP yourself.*

-Students generally scan and email the CPT form to the |gpd|, making sure the option chosen above is clearly indicated.
+Students generally email the CPT form to the |gpd|, making sure the option chosen above is clearly indicated.

 ***************************
 F-1 Summer Full-time Status